Anorectal ultrasound scan

 An ultrasound uses sound waves to build up a picture of the tissues inside your body.
 An anorectal ultrasound scan takes pictures of your rectum and anus.

-A smooth probe the size of a finger is placed in the anus that can use high-frequency sound waves to build up a picture of the layer of tissue beneath the surface of the rectum on a computer screen.
-Your doctor may do a biopsy (take samples of tissue) during the scan using a small needle attached to the probe.
+A smooth probe the size of a finger is placed in the anus.
+It uses high-frequency sound waves to build up a picture of the layer of tissue beneath the surface of the rectum, on a computer screen.

 We're here to help